 The timing and extent of our future growth in revenue depends, in part, on our ability to continue to increase the number of sleep dentists using our ProSomnus precision intraoral medical devices, as well as expanding the number of our ProSomnus precision intraoral medical devices used by these dentists.
-To the extent one or more of our large dentist customers fails to pay us for our ProSomnus precision intraoral medical devices on a timely basis, we may be required to discontinue selling to these dentists and find new customers, which could reduce our future revenue and negatively impact our liquidity.
+To the extent one or more of our large dentist customers fails to pay us for our ProSomnus precision intraoral medical devices used by these dentists and find new customers, which could reduce our future revenue and negatively impact our liquidity.